-Quick History of Essential Oils Usage and Dogs
+Quick History of Essential Oils and Aromatherapy Usage on Dogs

 Cats are well known to have been embalmed by ancient Egyptians, but did you know millions of embalmed dog mummies have been discovered?